 - assist in urban regeneration by encouraging the recycling of derelict and other urban land

 Green Belts are defined in a local planning authority's development plan with changes only being permissible in exceptional circumstances as part of a Local Plan review.
 A common mistake is to assume all “green” land is Green Belt.
 Your local planning authority’s proposals map and Local Plan will clearly set out the extent of the adopted Green Belt and the relevant planning policies.

 Land (or a defined site) usually farmland, that has not previously been developed.
 This should not be confused with Green Belt which is a specific designation.

 Any room used for sleeping, cooking, living or eating purposes.
-Enclosed spaces such as bathrooms, toilets, service rooms, corridors, hallways, utility rooms or similar spaces are excluded from this definition.
+Areas such as bathrooms, toilets, service rooms, corridors, hallways, utility rooms or similar spaces are excluded from this definition.